QuantGeekDev/mcp-framework/README.md

 - TypeScript-first development with full type safety
 - Built on the official MCP SDK
 - Easy-to-use base classes for tools, prompts, and resources
-- Out of the box authentication for SSE endpoints
+- Out of the box authentication for SSE endpoints (OAuth 2.1, JWT, API Key)

 # [Read the full docs here](https://mcp-framework.com)